andreihh/metanalysis-srb/README.md

 ## Features

-- an Open-Closed Breaker analysis based on the `metanalysis` code metadata model
+- a Single Responsibility Breaker analysis based on the `metanalysis` code metadata model

 ## Using Metanalysis-SRB